What is bulk billing?

 What services can be bulk billed?

 Most often, bulk billing applies to visits to a general practitioner (GPs) and some specialist procedures, as well as certain pathology tests, scans and eye tests.
-For instance, it may apply for:
+Services Australia says bulk billing can cover:

-- visits to specialists who offer bulk billing
+- visits to GPs and specialists that bulk bill

-- tests and scans, such as x-rays and pathology tests
+- tests and scans like x-rays and pathology tests

 - eye tests performed by optometrists